-If you’re not already familiar with API Analytics, you should first What does API Monitoring Mean for API Product Managers
+If you’re not already familiar with API Analytics, you should first check out What does API Monitoring Mean for API Product Managers

 An Alert Rules contains the trigger conditions such as any filters and thresholds.
 Alerts triggered from an alert rule can be routed to any number of channels.
 This makes it easy to ensure the right people are notified of the right issues.
 Moesif supports both static alerts where you set a predefined threshold and dynamic alerts which leverage Moesif’s anomaly detection to automatically detect issues.
 See Creating Alert Rules.

 A channel is a communication method to receive notifications.
 Moesif supports the following channel types: